||Home | Worlds of Hollow Moon | Books | Music | A to Z | Shop||Contact | News ||

-"As soon as the girl's father heard you'd spilled the beans, he made sure they got out of that hospital as soon as they could.
-Nurse Jizo joined Taranis in the resulting unsuccessful search and was not on the ward when Minister Lingam was brought in with a serious head wound.
-His family had been out at the theatre but got caught up in the riots that erupted in Lanka when people heard what had happened to the medical convoy."
+“As soon as the girl’s father heard you’d spilled the beans, he made sure they got out of that hospital as soon as they could.
+Nurse Jizo joined Taranis in his unsuccessful search for the girl and was not on the ward when Minister Lingam was brought in with serious head wounds.
+His family had been out at the theatre, but got caught up in the riots that erupted in Lanka when people heard about what happened to the medical convoy.”

 “So what if Jizo was not there?” remarked Fenris.
 “Other medics were around.
 Jizo never struck me as much of a nurse anyway.
 She had some very peculiar habits.”

 “You’re being too polite.
 Nurse Jizo was under investigation for certain irregularities at the time,” Athene told him.
 “Yet no one else was free to treat Lingam straight away and he died.
 He was the last of the Maharaja’s cabinet with any true diplomatic talent.
 It’s your fault the royalist forces today are in the hands of idiots like Commander Kartikeya.”

 “Commander?”
 Fenris asked.
 Her accusation both annoyed and confused him.
 “It’s Major Kartikeya, not Commander.”

 “Whoops!
 I’m looking too far ahead.”

 “Kartikeya becomes a Commander?!” he asked, incredulous.

 “We’re getting off the point!” she snapped.
 “What I’m saying is once again you only served to make matters worse.
 Nurse Jizo also never faced her medical standards board.
 Her reward for tipping off Taranis was to tour the five systems as a missionary for his Church.
 I believe you always wanted to travel.”

 “You really know how to rub it in,” muttered Fenris.
 “The girl and her father got away though.
 Is that a good thing or not?”